John C. Shirts

 Campaign and Endorsements

 What district does John Shirts represent?
-John Shirts represents Idaho House District 9A, which covers Washington County in southwestern Idaho.
+Shirts represents House District 9A, which covers Washington County in southwestern Idaho.

-Is John Shirts an incumbent or challenger in 2026?
-Shirts is the incumbent, having first been elected in November 2024.
-He is seeking re-election in the May 19, 2026 Republican primary.
+Is John Shirts an incumbent or challenger?
+Shirts is an incumbent, first elected in 2024 after defeating incumbent Jacyn Gallagher in the Republican primary.

-What committees does John Shirts serve on in the Idaho Legislature?
-Shirts serves as Vice Chair of the House Agricultural Affairs Committee and is also a member of the Judiciary, Rules and Administration Committee and the Revenue and Taxation Committee, as listed on his official Idaho Legislature profile.
+What committees does John Shirts serve on?
+Shirts serves as Vice Chair of the House Agricultural Affairs Committee, and also sits on the Judiciary, Rules and Administration Committee and the Revenue and Taxation Committee.

 What legislation has John Shirts sponsored?
-During the 2025 session, Shirts sponsored a bill establishing the Choose Life Idaho Fund.
-In 2026, he filed House Concurrent Resolution 23 calling on Congress to propose a congressional term limits amendment to the U.S. Constitution.
+In the 2025 session, Shirts sponsored the Investing in Mothers and Families Act, which would have created the Choose Life Idaho Fund to support pregnancy resource centers and adoption education.
+In 2026, he filed House Concurrent Resolution 23 calling on Congress to propose a congressional term limits amendment.

 Profile published by IdahoVoters.com.
 Last updated April 2026.
 This profile will be updated as additional information becomes available.